Austria's Position in the World

 The end of the Cold War enabled Austria to move from its peripheral position at the borderline between "East" and "West" closer to the centre of a larger Europe.
 The East-West conflict, which had been the determining factor before the disintegration of the Soviet Union and the consequent collapse of Communism, was replaced by new forms of partnership and cooperation across Europe.

 In this context, Austria embarked on a new and important course: On January 1, 1995, it joined the European Union (EU).
-Since then, it has already held the Presidency of the EU Council twice, once in 1998 and in 2006.
+Since then, it has held the Presidency of the Council of the EU in 1998 and 2006.
+The next turn is scheduled from July through December in 2018.
 For Austria, its EU membership not only entailed its participation in a successful and future-oriented economic project that it had wanted to join for a long time, but it also offered the opportunity to become part of a peace project promising stability and security on the European continent.
-With this in mind, Austria has since focussed its efforts on fostering the integration of neighbouring states in Eastern and Central Europe and the western Balkans.
+With this in mind, Austria has since focussed its efforts on fostering the integration of neighbouring states in Eastern and Central Europe and the Western Balkans.

 In February 1995, Austria accepted the invitation to participate in NATO's Partnership for Peace.
 Under the Individual Partnership Programme, Austria therefore supports NATO in peace missions, crisis management activities and rescue operations in disaster areas.
 Austria is thus continuing its long-standing tradition of active membership of the United Nations, the Council of Europe and the Organization for Security and Co-operation in Europe (OSCE).
 In this context, Austria participated, for instance, in missions in Kosovo, Bosnia-Herzegovina and Afghanistan.
 Through its membership of international organisations, like the United Nations, the Organization for Security and Co-operation in Europe and the Council of Europe, Austria has undertaken every effort to support and proactively contribute to their peace and security policies.
 In this spirit Austria has been actively participating in UN missions in the Middle East (UNDOF, UNTSO), in Cyprus (UNFICYP) and in Africa (UNOWA) by providing troops and also by dispatching personnel to a large number of other UN and OSCE missions.